Fnux8890/Proactive-thesis/Doc-templates/1_Software_Requirements_Specification.md

 - **Section 2:** Provides an overall description of the system including its context, functions, and operational environment.
 - **Section 3:** Details the specific functional and non-functional requirements.
-- **Section 4:** Lists any ancillary information such as appendices, glossary, and additional references.
+- **Section 4:** Lists any ancillary information such as appendices.

 ---